Raleigh and the Research Triangle are on a landscape architecture roll.

 “The city is where it is today because people have been looking at the broader landscape,” says Charles Birnbaum, president and CEO of the Cultural Landscape Foundation in Washington, D.C.
 “The universities are acting as laboratories.”

-The Triangle will become a laboratory unto itself in mid-April.
+The Triangle will become a laboratory unto itself from April 12 – 15.
 Among the speakers will be Mark Johnson from Civitas and representatives from Michael Van Valkenburgh Associates, Reed Hilderbrand and West 8.
 Also participating: Dan Gottlieb, director of planning and design at the North Carolina Museum of Art, Kofi Boone, associate professor of landscape architecture at N.C.
 State and Mark Hough, university landscape architect at Duke University.